HEADLINES

 The School Magazine

 The first issue of the school magazine appeared in 1938.
 It was the work of R. H. Shorten, a fifth form pupil.
 Since then the magazine has evolved and improved considerably.
 The school magazine is probably the best window on the life and state of the School over the years.
 I am delighted to present to you in electronic form some past issues of the School Magazine.
 The hard copies were from Fernando Duranti (1939), Samir Simaika (1940, 1947, 1948, and 1950), Hael Mughrabi (1956) and myself (1951–1955).
 I would like to thank Duranti, Mughrabi and Simaika for allowing me to use their magazines and Madiha Abaza for providing me with Simaika’s issues.
-We do not have magazines for the years 1938, 1941–1946, and 1949.
-If anyone has copies of these magazines, please contact me.
-I have intentionally included all the advertisements because I felt that they were also part of history.
+We do not have magazines for the years 1938 and 1949.
+I received in 2016 copies for 1940-1946.
+I would like to thank Mike Boss, the son of Isaac Boss (40-42), and Huw Phillips, the son of Lavinia Nowill, who was at school starting 1942, for the copies they have sent me.
+Copies of the Arabic magazine, Students’ Voice, have been added.
+They were provided by Madiha Abaza.
+I have incuded all the advertisements because I felt that they were part of history.

 Watch a video from the